JamesWhiteSnow/GNN-PE/README.md

 ### GNN-PE

-1. Trun into the directory of GNN-PE, execute the following command to prepare the data set.
+1. Turn into the directory of GNN-PE, execute the following command to prepare the data set.

 ```
 python gnnpe.py --f ../Test/ --d ../Test/data_graph.gpickle.gz